Home & Garden cleaning and care agents

 The perfect addition: Kärcher cleaning agents and care agents.

 For over 30 years, Kärcher has placed huge importance on environmental considerations and resource conservation in the development and production of its cleaning agents and care agents and its choice of raw materials that go into them.
 The cleaning agents, which are specifically designed for the devices, not only guarantee optimum cleaning results but also save water, time and energy.
-At least some degree of biodegradability is always guaranteed.
-In the manufacture of its new eco!ogic universal cleaner, however, Kärcher is going one step further by using tensides exclusively from 100% renewable raw materials and a bottle made from >96% plant-based plastic – another plus point for environmental protection.
+Our detergents are environmentally-friendly and biodegradable.